eProsima/Integration-Service-docs/docs/getting_started.rst

     Most of the **System-Handle** packages include a :code:`-test` package for testing purposes.

-Once that's finished building, you can source the new colcon overlay:
+Once that's finished building, and before launching an *eProsima Integration-Service* instance with the :code:`soss` command, you can source the new colcon overlay:

 .. code-block:: bash